-Jean Philippe Janoueix owns several wines from vineyards in the Right Bank including La Confession in St. Emilion, Chateau La Croix St. Georges in Pomerol, Croix Mouton, 20 Mille in Bordeaux Superieur as well as Cap St. George from St. Georges, St. Emilion.
+Jean Philippe Janoueix owns several chateaux and vineyards in the Right Bank including Chateau La Confession in St. Emilion, Chateau La Croix St. Georges in Pomerol, Chateau Croix Mouton, 20 Mille in Bordeaux Superieur as well as Chateau Cap St. George from St. Georges, St. Emilion.

 Château Sacre Coeur Wine Tasting Notes